Library Use Policy

 Use of Computers

 Desktop computers are available for general access to the web.
 Use of the unsecured wireless network is available to guests.
 IC students, faculty, and staff may also use the circulating laptop computers and personal computers to access the standard College suite of software applications and licensed library databases.
 Networked printing is available for IC students.
 Fee based copying is available for the all users.
 The all-college computer and network use policy outlines responsibilities of those who use the computer and networking facilities of the college.
 All users must abide by all college rules and policies, as well as local, state, and federal laws.

 Ithaca College policy specifically prohibits harassment, including sexual harassment, and applies to all public areas in the Library.
 Among other things, sexual harassment includes physical and expressive behavior of a sexual nature that creates an intimidating, hostile, or offensive educational environment that unreasonably interferes with an individual's ability to access library resources.
 If your work requires access to material that may fit this definition of sexual harassment, please speak to a library staff member.
 We will suggest options for viewing the materials, such as using a privacy filter available from the Circulation Desk, or moving to a less public area.

 Digital Media Center

-The Digital Media Lab is intended to support IC student video, audio, and graphic design activities, in addition to technology-enhanced collaboration and practice for class presentations.
+The Digital Media Center is intended to support IC student video, audio, and graphic design activities, in addition to technology-enhanced collaboration and practice for class presentations.
 General workspace for personal laptops is also available.
 The general lab space is a quiet workspace, while the collaboration stations and presentation practice space support group work and conversation.
 Technology in the DMC is available on a first-come, first-serve basis.
 The DMC is open all hours that the Library is open.
-None of the Lab's spaces are reservable.
+None of the DMC's spaces is reservable.

 The Library offers self-service photocopiers/scanners and a microfilm reader for use by all patrons.
 The photocopiers accept ID Express and change.
 The microfilm reader is view-only for the public and does not have printing capabilities.